Alektorophobia is a rare condition that is characterized by the intense fear of chickens.

 People with phobias often realize that their anxiety is entirely irrational; however, they seem paralyzed when confronted with the object of their fears.

-Hence, we can say that alektorophobia is a type of anxiety falls under specific phobias.
+Hence, we can say that alektorophobia is a type of anxiety that falls under specific phobias.

 For some patients, their phobia can extend to even their choice of food and side dishes.
 Some alektorophobics can even find it very difficult to have chicken in their food plan.